wandb/docs/docs/guides/hosting/monitoring-usage/audit-logging.md

 title: Track user activity with audit logs
 ---

 Use W&B audit logs to track user activity within your organization, and to conform to your enterprise governance requirements.
-The audit logs are JSON-formatted, and their access mechanism(s) depend on your W&B Server deployment type:
+The audit logs are JSON-formatted, and their access mechanism depends on your W&B Server deployment type:

 | W&B Server Deployment type | Audit logs access mechanism(s) |
 |----------------------------|--------------------------------|